frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/journal-entry-template.md

 <!-- add-breadcrumbs -->
 # Journal Entry Template

-**Lets you set and select a predetermined list of accounts and options while making a Journal Entry.**
+**A Journal Entry Template lets you set and select a predetermined list of accounts and options while making a Journal Entry.**

-To access Journal Entry Templates, go to:
+To access the Journal Entry Template, go to:

 > Home > Accounting > General Ledger > Journal Entry Template